Edward Akufo-Addo: Post-independence career

 After independence (1962–64), Akufo-Addo was a Supreme Court Judge, one of three judges who sat on the treason trial involving Tawia Adamafio, Ako Adjei and three others after the Kulungugu bomb attack on President Kwame Nkrumah and for doing so was dismissed with fellow judges for finding some of the accused not guilty.

 From 1966 to 1970, Akufo-Addo was appointed Chief Justice by the National Liberation Council (NLC) regime, as well as Chairman of the Constitutional Commission (which drafted the 1969 Second Republican Constitution).
 He was also head of the NLC Political Commission during this same time period.

 From 31 August 1970 until his deposition by coup d'état on 13 January 1972, Akufo-Addo was President of Ghana in the Second Republic.
-Real power rested with the prime minister, Dr Kofi Abrefa Busia.
+His role was largely ceremonial, with real power vested in the prime minister, Dr Kofi Abrefa Busia.
 On 17 July 1979, Akufo-Addo died of natural causes.

+Personal life

+Adeline Yeboakwa Akufo-Addo was the wife of Edward Akufo-Addo and they had four children.